+Clean coding in eCommerce.
 Be it the core code of one of the most popular eCommerce in the world, serving over half a million merchants worldwide.
-A built from scratch B2B startup, a prominent online fashion retailer, or a global payment unicorn, Invertus has earned a reputation for delivering them clean, highly optimized, and solid code.
+A built-from-scratch B2B startup, a prominent online fashion retailer, or a global payment unicorn, Invertus has earned a reputation for delivering clean, highly optimized, and solid code.
 Efficient, highly scalable, and interoperable up to the utmost degree of perfection.

 The ultimate goal of every software developer is not the code for the sake of it but building a high-value solution that earns and performs.
 Code has to be simple, not complex.

 Delivering clean code is not about the superhuman powers of individual developers but the consistent efforts by a values-driven team, efficient project management practices, and transparent processes.